farebers/handbrake-RaspberryPi/README.md

 ```

-### 3. we clone handbreak from github and jump few commits forward from 1.2.2
+### 3. we clone handbrake from github and jump few commits forward from 1.2.2

 only then we can disable nvidia and intel qsv, it was not possible in 1.2.2